We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 My one complaint would be the small size of the glass.
 But really, what do you expect when hard cider costs the same as soda?

-After much agonizing over the decision, I eventually settled on the Poulet for my galette.
+On my first trip to La Creperie de Paris I eventually settled on the Poulet for my galette.
 As a refresher, this galette contains chicken, bechamel cheese sauce, and mushrooms.

 I talked over my choices with the waitress and she helped confirm my choice.
 The Poulet is one of her favorites.